JohnSpeno/HeadDesk/README.md

 help desk system include their name in the "signature" or in the From address (the actual from address should be left as the support account's address).

-* A chosen OOB communications medium for all support staff.
+And don't forget to set up the OOB communictions medium for all support staff.

 Usage
 -----